A FEW WORDS ABOUT MYSELF

 In 1970 I left academic studies to work as a journalist which I have done ever since, mostly as a reporter and foreign correspondent for Swedish radio and television, essayist and columnist in major Swedish newspapers and magazines, producer of documentaries and writer of books.

 Among my books are Friare kan ingen vara, den amerikanska idén från Revolution till Reagan, (An essay on the American idea, Norstedts 1991, revised edition Bonniers 2004 and 2008), Det förlorade landet, en personlig historia (a personal history of Zionism, Messianism and the State of Israel, Bonniers 1996, shortlisted for the August Prize 1996, also in Norwegian, Danish, Dutch, German (Das verlorene Land, Suhrkamp Verlag 1998) and French (L’utopie perdue, Denoël 2002), Tankar om journalistik (Reflections on Journalism), Prisma 2000 (also in Danish and Norwegian), Plikten, profiten och konsten att vara människa, (Duty, Profit and the Art of Being Human, also Danish and Norwegian), Bonniers 2003.
-My most recent book is Ett kort uppehåll på vägen från Auschwitz, A Brief Stop on the Road from Auschwitz, Bonniers 2012, also in Norwegian, Danish, Italian, Finnish, German, English, Polish, Dutch and Hebrew.
+My most recent book is Ett kort uppehåll på vägen från Auschwitz, A Brief Stop on the Road from Auschwitz, Bonniers 2012, also in Norwegian, Danish, English, German, French, Italian, Finnish, Polish, Dutch, Hebrew, Portuguese and forthcoming in Hungarian.
 Winner of the August Prize 2012.
 The French translation, Une brève halte après Auschwitz (Seuil 2014), was awarded the Prix du meilleur livre étranger of 2014.

 Essays and articles of mine have been translated and published in, among others, Neue Zürcher Zeitung, Süddeutsche Zeitung, Lettre Internationale, Daedalus, New Perspectives Quarterly, The New York Times and Eurozine (see articles).